secretflow/spu/docs/reference/np_op_status.md

 # Overview

-SPU recommends users to use JAX as frontend language to write logics.We found most of users would utilize **jax.numpy** modules.We have conducted tests with some *selected* Operators for referrence.
+SPU recommends users to use JAX as frontend language to write logics.
+We found most of users would utilize **jax.numpy** modules in their programs.
+We have conducted tests with some *selected* Operators for referrence.

 Just keep in mind, if you couldn't find a **jax.numpy** operator in this list, it doesn't mean it's not supported.
-We just did't test it, e.g. sort.And we don't test other **JAX** modules at this moment.
+We just did't test it, e.g. jax.numpy.sort.
+And we don't test other **JAX** modules at this moment.

 Please contact us if
-- You need to confirm the status of another **jax.numpy** operator.
+- You need to confirm the status of another **jax.numpy** operator not listed here.
 - You found a **jax.numpy** is not working even it is marked as **PASS**. e.g. The precision is bad.